While ‘Lego Batman’ Is Still Tops, Warner Bros. In Talks For Next Superman Movie

 Suicide Squad

-Rotten Tomatoes Critics Score: 26% Audience Score: 63%
+Rotten Tomatoes Critics Score: 26 percent Audience Score: 63 percent

 Budget: $175,000,000 (estimated)